mokuken/mdwm/README.md

 ## Installation

-1. go in the main user directory, and type `git clone https://github.com/MokuKen/MDWM.git`. then press ENTER
+1. go in the main user directory, and type `git clone https://github.com/MokuKen/mdwm.git`. then press ENTER
-2. go inside the repository dwm `cd MDWM/dwm`
+2. go inside the folder of dwm `cd mdwm/dwm`
 3. and install it `sudo make clean install` or `sudo make install`
-4. go inside repository dmenu `cd MDWM/dmenu`
+4. go inside the folder of dmenu `cd mdwm/dmenu`
 5. and install it `sudo make clean install` or `sudo make install`
-7. go inside of folder MDWM/script `cd MDWM/script`
+7. go inside the folder of MDWM/script `cd mdwm/script`
 8. Put the status script on your xinitrc `/home/username/mdwm/scripts/dwm-statusbar.sh &`
 9. restart dwm
 10. Enjoy your new MDWM!!